 Every business should be working towards some type of goal.
 Goals help motivate your team and help you measure and monitor success on different initiatives in your practice.
-But, it's also something that's easy to push to the wayside when you're busy managing a practice and taking care of patients day in and day out.
+But, it's also something that's easy to push to the wayside when you're all busy managing a practice and taking care of patients day in and day out.

 A New Way to Look at Goal Setting in Your Eyecare Practice